What is Tamarind?

 What Does Tamarind Taste Like?

 Tamarind fruit can be eaten at all stages, including the young leaves at the very tip of the tamarind tree branch!
 The tender leaves are slightly sour with a soft leafy texture from the tiny oval-shaped leaves.
-This part is used in soups to add texture to a dish.
-In the next stage, the sage-like color young tamarind is thin and can be anywhere from 1-2 inches long and are crispy and sour.
-The seeds inside are white but soft and the fruit can be eaten raw at this stage.
-They have a very sharp and sour taste if eaten raw, very much like the flavor of limes.
-You will often find younger people or children eat the young tamarind with a spicy chili dip as a mid-day snack.
-The next stage is the full-grown tamarind, chalky green in color and can range in size from 2-6 inches long with shells still attached to the fruit and the seeds are not quite hardened or mature.
-This is the most sour stage of the tamarind and if used in cooking, the fruit must be slightly pounded or crushed to extract the sour taste.
-The texture of full-grown tamarind is like that of a pear; slightly chewy and grainy but VERY sour.
-These mature tamarinds are great for pickling in sugar and vinegar to strip the sharp sour taste and offer a very unique pickle-like snack often sold in fruit carts on the streets of Thailand.
-Finally, the last stage of tamarinds the ripe fruit.
-The most well known and used part of tamarind.
+This part is used in soups to add texture.
+In the next stage, the sage-colored young tamarind is thin and can be anywhere from 1-2 inches long.
+It is usually crispy and sour.
+The seeds inside are white but soft, and the fruit can be eaten raw at this stage.
+It has a very sharp and sour taste if eaten raw, very much like the flavor of limes.
+You will often find younger people or children eating the young tamarind with a spicy chili dip as a mid-day snack.
+The next stage is the full-grown tamarind, which is chalky green in color and can range in size from 2-6 inches long with shells still attached to the fruit.
+At this stage, the seeds are not quite hardened or mature.
+This is the most sour stage of the tamarind and, if used in cooking, the fruit must be slightly pounded or crushed to extract the sour taste.
+The texture of full-grown tamarind is like that of a pear: slightly chewy and grainy but VERY sour.
+These mature tamarinds are great for pickling in sugar and vinegar to strip the sharp, sour taste and offer a very unique pickle-like snack, which is often sold in fruit carts on the streets of Thailand.
+Finally, the last stage of tamarind is the ripe fruit, which is the most well known and used part of tamarind.
 The dark brown pods have semi-fragile shells that cover the ripe pulp of the fruit.
 At this stage, the tamarind has a perfectly blended taste of sweet and sour in a soft texture that offers a very unique and pleasant flavor profile used in many Thai recipes.
-This is the one “must-have” ingredient used for Pad Thai sauce to make Authentic Pad Thai.
+This is the one “must-have” ingredient used for Pad Thai sauce to make authentic Pad Thai.

 Tamarind has amazing nutritional benefits for our bodies.
-Tamarind is actually a legume (edible seed or pod) that has polyphenols, anti-oxidant and anti-inflammatory properties.
-Perfect food to use for healing!
+Tamarind is actually a legume (edible seed or pod) that has polyphenols, anti-oxidant, and anti-inflammatory properties.
+It is the perfect food to use for supporting healing!
 Tamarind paste that comes in a square block is easy to store at room temperature and keeps for a few months.
 It’s a pantry must that I highly recommend you have in your stock of essential ingredients to use for many recipes.

 Tamarind concentrate/Tamarind juice, Tamarind Recipes

-Pad Thai, Tom Yum Soup, Papaya Salad, Tamarind Juice, Sour soups and many more.
-I have also had tamarind salads made from young or grown tamarind; a dish made similar to the Thai green papaya salad.
-A very, very bold salad that is not for the faint of heart.
+Tamarind is used in Pad Thai, Tom Yum soup, papaya salad, tamarind juice, sour soups and many more.
+I have also had tamarind salads made from young or fully grown tamarind; it is a dish made similar to the Thai green papaya salad.
+This is a very boldly flavored salad that is not for the faint of heart.
 The crispy tamarind is also great for dipping in spicy chili sauce.
-Just be careful not to consume too much of the raw fruit as it can cause some unpleasant digestion from the extra acidic fruit.
+Just be careful not to consume too much of the raw fruit as it can cause some unpleasant digestive issues due to the extra acidity of the fruit.

-I grew up with a large tamarind tree next to our house and each season as the fruit starts to grow, we look forward to picking the tiny young fruit for eating and snacking.
-The large solid tree was strong and fun to climb.
+I grew up with a large tamarind tree next to our house and each season as the fruit started to grow, we looked forward to picking the tiny, young fruit for eating and snacking.
+The large, solid tree was strong and fun to climb.
 Eventually, we had to cut it down for building a new house but the tree provided us many great memories and also many, many delicious meals for our family.